 If you notice the bulb is mostly full, let your nurse know.
 You want that bulb and drain to remove extra fluids (for medical reasons and) because that pressure will be uncomfortable.

-These 12 tips made my recovery just a bit easier and more dignified.
+These 12 practical tips for recovering for an appendectomy made my recovery just a bit easier and more dignified.
 Recovering from having surgery is tough enough, anything that can make it easier can make a huge difference.
 If you’re a member of the appendectomy and abdominal surgery club, what practical tips for recovering from an appendectomy do you have?
 Be sure to check out my Tips for Recovering from an Appendectomy at Home.

 More emergency tips: